Outline

 Procedure

-To determine the appropriate coating removal procedure the coating must first be identified.
-During original manufacture the specific coating is usually known.
-Consequently, the coating removal methods can usually be specified and based on the known coatings being used.
+The coating must first be identified to determine the appropriate coating removal procedure.
+During original manufacture, the specific coating is usually known.
+Consequently, the coating removal methods can usually be specified based on the known coatings being used.

-When identification of the coating is not available, simple observation and testing will help identify the coating characteristics so that the proper removal procedure can be specified.
+When coating identification is unavailable, simple observation and testing will help identify the coating characteristics to specify the proper removal procedure.

 Hardness Penetration test in a non-critical area to determine relative hardness.
-The harder the coating the more suitable it will be to abrasive techniques.
-The softer and gummier the coatings the more suitable to the brushing removal procedures.
+The harder the coating, the more suitable it will be for abrasive techniques.
+The softer and gummier the coatings, the more suitable for the brushing removal procedures.

-Transparency Obviously transparent coatings are usually more suitable for removal than the opaque type.
-Removal methods used with opaque coatings must be far more controllable and less sensitive to damaging the covered components and printed board surfaces and are usually slower.
+Transparency Obviously, transparent coatings are usually more suitable for removal than the opaque type.
+Removal methods used with opaque coatings must be far more controllable, less sensitive to damaging the covered components and printed board surfaces, and are usually slower.

 Thermal Removal Use a thermal parting device with controlled heating and without a cutting edge to determine whether the coating can be thermally removed.
 Start with a low temperature, approx. 100 degrees C (210 degrees F), and increase the temperature until the coating is removed.
-If the coating flows or gums up, you are too hot or the coating is not suitable for thermal removal.
+If the coating flows or gums up, you are too hot, or the coating is unsuitable for thermal removal.

-Do not exceed the maximum component storage temperature or other limitation.
+Caution: Do not exceed the maximum component storage temperature or other limitations.

 Thickness Determine if the coating is thick or thin by visual means.
-Thin coatings show sharp component outlines and no fillets while thick coatings reduce sharp component outlines and show generous fillets at points of component or lead intersection with the printed board.
-Thick coatings usually require two step removal methods to prevent surface damage to the board.
-First reduce the thick coating down to a thin one and then use pure abrasion methods to reach the surface of the board.
+Thin coatings show sharp component outlines and no fillets, while thick coatings reduce sharp component outlines and show generous fillets at points of a component or lead intersection with the printed board.
+Thick coatings usually require two-step removal methods to prevent surface damage to the board.
+First, reduce the thick coating to a thin one and then use pure abrasion methods to reach the board's surface.

 See Table 1 for Conformal Coating Identification.